Assignment 1: TCP over a Reliable Network¶

 You also need to complete the implementation of the

-function to handle FIN
+chitcpd_tcp_handle_packet function to handle FIN packets in the

-states, as specified in
+CLOSING, and LAST_ACK states, as specified in

 [RFC9293 3.7.10].